 - 1 tbsp rice wine vinegar

-- Pour sesame oil into your Instant Pot and add your minced vegetables.
+- Pour sesame oil into your Instant Pot and press "saute".

-- Press “Sauté” and cook for 2 minutes.
+- Add the minced vegetables and cook at "saute" for 2 minutes.

 - Add soy sauce and rice wine vinegar and cook for 1 more minute.